 The Rhythm of Prostopinije

-Most music we hear had a discernible, regular rhythm – a "beat" – and a meter that divides this rhythm up into regular groups of beats, with a regular accent expected at the start of each group.
+Most music we hear has a discernible, regular rhythm – a "beat" – and a meter that divides this rhythm up into regular groups of beats, with a regular accent expected at the start of each group.
 Like poetry, the music may be divided up into verses or stanzas which repeat this rhythm exactly.
 When this music is written down, bar lines define where the accents occur at the start of each phrase, and the first note of a measure immediately follows the last note of the previous one.

 In prostopinije, the basic rhythm is that of "free" speech (that is, prose and not poetry).
-Accents fall where a syllable is accented within a word, or word within a phrase of sentence.
+Accents fall where a syllable is accented within a word, or a word within a phrase or sentence.
 Unlike the Greek liturgical music from which it arose, Slavic liturgical chant assumes that phrases may be longer or shorter, and have a few accents or many.
 This affects the musical "sound" of prostopinije in profound ways.

 The rhythm of speech